Policy on Voter Identification when Registering and Voting in Person in Federal Electoral Events

 Piece(s) of identification: Refers to all pieces of identification that are accepted as proof of identification and residence under the Act.
 Used interchangeably with identification.

 Verification of identity and residence: Refers to an election officer verifying that the name and address contained on the piece(s) of identification provided by an elector match the information on the list of electors.

-Return to source of Footnote 2 The Centre for Excellence in Communications, "Elections Canada Stakeholder Engagement on New Voter Identification Requirements, Final Project Report" (2008).
+Back to the note 2 The Centre for Excellence in Communications, "Elections Canada Stakeholder Engagement on New Voter Identification Requirements, Final Project Report" (2008).

-Return to source of Footnote 3 Elections Canada, "Voting Service Interruptions on First Nations Reserves in the 42nd General Election – Administrative Review," (2015).
+Back to the note 3 Elections Canada, "Voting Service Interruptions on First Nations Reserves in the 42nd General Election – Administrative Review," (2015).

-Return to source of Footnote 4 Elections Canada, "Description of the National Register of Electors: Annual Changes to Elector Information," (2018).
+Back to the note 4 Elections Canada, "Description of the National Register of Electors: Annual Changes to Elector Information," (2018).

-Return to source of Footnote 5 Elections Canada, "Survey of Electors Following the 42nd General Election," (2016).
+Back to the note 5 Elections Canada, "Survey of Electors Following the 42nd General Election," (2016).